BlazingTwist/SoR_Music_Loader/ReadMe.md

 ![image of the directory structure for custom music](documentation/img/CustomFIleOrganization.png)

+*note: you'll have to create the 'custom' folder and its contents manually*

 Now you can use your music for your custom Levels like this:

 ![image showing the music selection GUI](documentation/img/CustomCampaignExample.png)